JNavith/tailwindcss-theme-variants/content/alternatives.md

 # Alternatives
-Both because there are many theme plugins for Tailwind CSS, and because *what's the right way to do theming?* is a frequently asked question, we've compiled this table listing every theme plugin to compare their features and ultimately answer that question:
+Both because there are many theme plugins for Tailwind CSS, and because *what's the right way to do theming?* is a frequently asked question, we've compiled this table listing every theme plugin to compare their features and ultimately answer that question.

+This table is very complicated, so a text summary is also available in [tailwindcss-theming's Alternatives section](https://github.com/innocenzi/tailwindcss-theming#alternatives).

 <table>
     <thead>
         <tr>
             <th></th>
             <th><a href="https://tailwindcss.com/docs/breakpoints/#dark-mode">Native screens</a></th>
-            <th><a href="https://github.com/tailwindlabs/tailwindcss/pull/2279">Experimental <code>darkModeVariant</code></a></th>
+            <th><a href="https://tailwindcss.com/docs/dark-mode">Native <code>darkMode</code></a></th>
             <th><a href="https://github.com/benface/tailwindcss-alt">tailwindcss-alt</a></th>
             <th><a href="https://github.com/ChanceArthur/tailwindcss-dark-mode">tailwindcss-dark-mode</a></th>
             <th><a href="https://github.com/danestves/tailwindcss-darkmode">tailwindcss-darkmode</a></th>